Green Party Mayor in Bowling Green, 2023!

 Wood County Ohio Green Party

 Welcome to our webpage!
 The Green Party is the only Party dedicated to Ecological Wisdom, Non-Violence, Grassroots Democracy, and Social Justice!
 Help us as we work towards a Green future!
-For the 2023 election, the Wood County Green Party has created a great Voters' Guide.
-Go to the Contact page, send us a message, and we'll send you a copy!
-Don't go vote without it, and when you do vote, Vote For Joe!!

 Why a Green Party?